Porsche Macan Common Problems

-The transmissions in the later cars are very complex and the technology involved is a closely guarded secret.
+The PDK transmissions in the later cars are very complex and the technology involved is a closely guarded secret.
 Technicians at Porsche are not trained to dissect the transmission and make repairs.
-They will replace the Mechatronic unit, but often they just replace the transmission as a unit.
-The components such as the Transmission Control Module (TCM) and the Mechatronic Unit inside the transmission are often unavailable as parts.
-The manufacturers do not want it taken apart.
+They will replace the Mechatronic unit, but often they just replace the transmission as a whole.
+The components such as the Transmission Control Module (TCM) and the Mechatronic Unit or valve body inside the transmission are often unavailable as parts outside of the Porsche workshop.

 Can You Get Creative?

-Creative translates to money saving, some times.
-Having experienced the problem on a vehicle we owned, we got creative.
-Based on isses with other transmissions, such as the Mercedes Benz, commonly known for valve body failure, we were convinced our issues lay in the physical part of the Mechatronic unit.
-Short version – we got a new Mechatronic unit from Audi, replaced the electronics with the original unit from the Porsche, flashed the TCM to match new software levels and hey presto a perfectly working PDK!
+Having experienced a PDK problem on a vehicle we owned, we got creative.
+Based on issues with other transmissions, such as the Mercedes Benz, commonly known for valve body failure, we were convinced our issues lay in the physical part of the Mechatronic unit.
+Short version – we got a new Mechatronic unit from Audi, replaced the electronics with the original unit from the Porsche, flashed the TCM to match new software levels and hey presto, a perfectly working PDK!

 If you have PDK problems and want to try something creative before shelling out for a new unit, you’ll need the help of an expert independent Porsche repair shop.

 Many Macan owners have experienced vibrations or unsteady acceleration around the 25-35 mph.
 This is usually subtle initially, but gets steadily worse, especially when moving forward at low speed with the wheels turned tightly.
 Sometimes, this can also show up as jerking when the PDK is going through 2nd to 3rd gear changes and accelerating between 30-50mph.

 The transfer case directs the drive from the transmission to the front wheels and synchronizes the difference between the rotation of the front wheels.
 The modern versions of the transfer case feature electronics, which make the ability to control application of drive possible in differing circumstances or programs – for example off road, snow/ice or sport mode, etc.

 Wear in the transfer case causes a mismatch between the intended wheel speeds during acceleration and the actual wheel speeds.
 This subsequently shows up as a vibration under acceleration or a jumping or skipping feeling at extreme steering lock.